studentquiz/moodle-mod_studentquiz/docs/student/score.rst

 Ranking
 -------

-The rank table is used to motivate the students to challenge each other.
+The rank table is used to motivate students to challenge each other.

 .. image:: ../_images/ranking.png
 	:align: center